Young hockey goalkeepers in NWT tried table tennis to improve coordination. It worked - ExBulletin

 Gohl got the idea while watching a recreational hockey game and thought his organization could help young goalkeepers improve their game.

-“When we presented the idea to other people who do hockey, they said, ‘Yeah, why not?
-It’s always helpful to do extra things,'” he said.
+“When we presented the idea to other people who play hockey, they said, ‘Yeah, why not?
+It’s always useful to do extra stuff,’ he said.

 The participants aged 9 to 15 years were coached through a variety of table tennis exercises and games for balance and reflexes.